Zero Hour, Chapter 19: Sub Rosa

 He gave her a pointed look.
 "By all means."

 Sakura clenched and unclenched her fists.
-She thought about everything they'd been through in the past year (had it been a year?
-She'd turned seventeen sometime recently but had totally forgotten about it with everything going on).
+She thought about everything they'd been through in the past year.
 A year of knowing Sasori and not really knowing much about him at all.

 "There are things I know about you," she said.
 "Terrible things, and good things.
 I know you've killed people who didn't deserve to die.
 I know you've also saved a lot of people you didn't mean to save.
 Maybe even some you did.
-I know you want revenge on Orochimaru for everything that's happened between you and you'll never stop until you get it.
+I know you want to destroy Orochimaru and you'll never stop until you do.
 And I know I'll help you do it."

-Sasori said nothing as he watched her, the way her mouth moved, her eyes looked through him, remembering, perhaps forgetting, reflecting on her choices and his.
+Sasori said nothing as he watched her, the way her mouth moved, her eyes looking through him, remembering, perhaps forgetting, reflecting on her choices and his.

 "Trust is a very precious thing to give," he said softly.